Azure/azure-mysql/Magento2/README.md

 ![Magento2 solution architecture](images/magento2-architecture.png)

 * A virtual network with a subnet and a network security group.
+* A secret that stores the Magento Open-Source credentials and encryption keys.
 * A public IP address and a load balancer.
-* A MySQL server and a database for Magento Open Source.
+* An Azure Database for MySQL – Flexible Server PaaS database for Magento Open Source, the best place for MySQL on Azure.
 * A Redis cache for Magento Open-Source session and page caching.
 * A storage account for Magento Open-Source media files.
-* An application insights instance for Magento Open-Source monitoring and analytics.
-* A deployment with a specified number of pods that run Magento Open-Source containers.
-* A service that exposes the Magento Open-Source pods to the internet.
-* A persistent volume claim and a storage class that provide persistent storage for Magento Open-Source data.
+A persistent volume claim and a storage class that provide persistent storage for Magento Open-Source data.
+* Azure Content Delivery Network (CDN) to store static files, CSS, scripts, images.
+(Requires SSL/TLS enabled)
+* A deployment of Azure Kubernetes Services (AKS) with:
-* A secret that stores the Magento Open-Source credentials and encryption keys.
+    * A specified number of pods that run Magento Open-Source containers.
-* An Azure Database for MySQL – Flexible Server PaaS database for Magento Open Source, the best place for MySQL on Azure.
     * An Elasticsearch subchart that deploys an Elasticsearch cluster for Magento Open-Source search functionality.
     * A Redis subchart that deploys a Redis server for Magento Open-Source session and page caching.
+* A service that exposes the Magento Open-Source pods to the internet.

 ## Deployment Steps
 The following pre-requisites need to be configured before deploying the ARM template.